Germanic dragon: Breathing atter and fire

 One of the four dragon heads adorning the ridges of the Borgund Stave Church, possibly depicted breathing fire.

 Dragons with poisonous breath, or rather, breathing "atter" (so called, having an "attery breath", Old Swedish: eterblaster, lit. 'atter blast'), an old Germanic word for morbid fluid, including snake venom, are believed to predate those who breathe fire in Germanic folklore and literature, consistent with the theory that Germanic dragons developed from traditions regarding wild snakes, some of whom produce venom.
 The Nine Herbs Charm describes nine plants being used to overcome the venom of a slithering wyrm.
 It tells that Wōden defeats the wyrm by striking it with nine twigs, breaking it into nine pieces.

 Jörmungandr breathing atter on Thor during Ragnarök.
 Painting by Emil Doepler (1905).

 In Eddic poetry, both the sea serpent Jörmungandr, and Fáfnir in dragon-hamr, are described as having attery breath.
 In Gylfaginning, it is told that during the final battle at Ragnarök (the end of the word), Thor will kill Jörmungandr; however, after taking nine steps, he will be in turn killed by the worm's atter.
 A similar creature from later Orcadian folklore is the attery stoor worm which was killed by the hero Assipattle, falling into the sea and forming Iceland, Orkney, Shetland and the Faroe Islands.
 As in the English tale of the Linton worm, the stoor worm is killed by burning its insides with peat.

 Beowulf is one of the earliest examples of a fire-breathing dragon, yet it is also referred to as attorsceaðan, lit. 'the atter scathe' (infinitive) or 'the atter scather'.
 After burning homes and land in Geatland, it fights the eponymous hero of the poem who bears a metal shield to protect himself from the fire.
 The dragon wounds him but is slain by the king's thane Wiglaf.
 Beowulf later succumbs to the dragon's atter and dies.
 The other dragon mentioned in the poem is further associated with fire, melting from its own heat once slain by Sigmund.
 Both fire and atter are also spat by dragons in the Chivalric saga Sigurðr saga þögla and in Nikolaus saga erkibiskups II, written around 1340, in which the dragon is sent by God to teach an English deacon to become more pious.

-Atter breathing worms remained in the collective Eurpean folklore long into the second millennium.
+Atter breathing worms remained in the collective European folklore long into the second millennium.
 The Tatzelwurm of Alpine folklore is said to have poisonous breath.
 Part of a quote from Bridget of Sweden (1303–1373), which uses an atter beathing serpent as an analogy, goes: